Aryan-Jain-1710/Project-7-GUI--Number-System-Converter/README.md

 ## Repository Information
-This repository consists of a single main.py python file.
-The file has the folloing functions:
+This repository consists of a single main.py Python file.
+The file has the following functions:
 - convert() - converts numbers between different radix systems
 - main() - creates the GUI and calls the convert() function
 - mainloop() - runs the GUI